jd1378/GuaranteedTaskRunner/README.md

 // should log the args
 ```

 Also it is possible to pass reference of your object to use in your tasks.
-I guess (really) like this :
+I *guess* like this :

 ```js
 const {